jvansch1/ycharts-wiki/YCharts-Project-Management-in-Pivotal-Tracker.md

 *Icebox* - Represents vague work or ideas that may turn into real/scheduled work at some point.
 An engineer may create a ticket in the icebox based on an idea they had while doing other work.
 Engineering leaders may create a ticket or tickets in icebox for work they'd like to see done that is not critical to any project being successfully delivered.
 Icebox is generally a place to stick work / ideas that we don't want to forget, but that may never actually get done.

 ## Epics
+All medium to large sized projects should be tracked on Pivotal Tracker using an Epic.

 ## Bugs
 Bugs typically come in two forms